 Ada has been in the AI chatbot game for a long time, and you can tell.
 The platform is polished, has a ton of features, and is used by a lot of big-name brands.
 Its no-code, visual workflow builder is really good, letting you design some pretty complex conversations without needing to code.

-• It’s a proven, reliable platform with a solid reputation.
+It’s a proven, reliable platform with a solid reputation for enterprise users.

-• Getting started often means a hefty upfront investment and committing to a minimum number of conversations, which can be tough for smaller teams.
+Getting started often means a hefty upfront investment and committing to a minimum number of conversations.

-• It feels more like a classic chatbot platform that you have to build out from scratch, rather than a flexible AI agent that learns from your existing knowledge.
+It feels more like a classic chatbot platform that you build out from scratch, rather than a flexible AI agent that instantly learns from all your existing internal knowledge.

 Chatbase is all about keeping things simple.
 It lets pretty much anyone build a basic AI agent in minutes by uploading a few documents or pasting in a website URL.
 If you just need a simple Q&A bot for your website and have zero technical help, it's a great place to start.

-• It's more of a chatbot than a true AI agent.
-It can't do things like update tickets or look up user data, which you need for real support automation.
+It's more of a basic chatbot than a fully integrated AI agent.
+It can't easily perform actions like updating tickets or looking up complex user data.

 4 tips for rolling out an AI agent for customer support